 As a victim of medical negligence, you have the legal right to file a civil case to seek compensation for your losses.
 To determine what you should seek, your attorney will evaluate the situation and come up with a fair valuation, which will include your economic and noneconomic losses.

 Economic damages are those that are directly calculable, like medical expenses and lost wages.
 Noneconomic damages are for more personal losses like pain and suffering.
 While rare, there are also instances where punitive damages are available.
-Depending on the circumstances that caused your injury, punitive damages could be awarded if the doctor were grossly negligent—like if they were under the influence of drugs and alcohol while treating you.
+Depending on the circumstances that caused your injury, punitive damages could be awarded if the doctor was grossly negligent— for example, if they were under the influence of drugs and alcohol while treating you.

 No matter the extent of your losses, your attorney will make sure your claim is properly valued.
-They won’t settle unless you’re offered what you deserve and need to get your life back in order.
+They will not settle until you are offered what you deserve and need to get your life back in order.

 The Importance of Working With an Attorney

 Every medical malpractice claim is unique, and most have the potential to be challenging.
-With the right attorney, however, you won’t have to worry about anything jeopardizing your claim.
+However, with the right attorney, you will not have to worry about anything jeopardizing your claim.
 Your lawyer will handle the paperwork and conversations while being sure to abide by state laws when it comes to the time you have to file your case.

-In addition to that, your lawyer may also have the resources to have a medical expert review your case and support you being owed compensation.
+In addition, your lawyer may also have the resources to have a medical expert review your case and support you being owed compensation.
 No matter what your case requires, your lawyer will be with you every step of the way.

 While most injury claims result in a settlement offer through negotiations, hospitals aren’t always willing to negotiate fairly.
-If that’s the situation you’re in, your attorney can guide you through the lawsuit process to get you a favorable verdict from a judge or jury.
+If that is the situation you are in, your attorney can guide you through the lawsuit process to get you a favorable verdict from a judge or jury.

 Contact Thomas Law Offices

 No matter the extent of your injuries, you deserve the best chance at recovery.
-When you seek legal representation from Thomas Law Offices, we’ll start by evaluating your claim and discussing how you’d like to proceed.
+When you seek legal representation from Thomas Law Offices, we will start by evaluating your claim and discussing how you would like to proceed.
 Contact us today for more information.